hrishim/llvl_prog1_book/src/c_exercises.md

 The objective of this exercise is to reverse the digits of a decimal number.

 File to be used for this exercise is : exercises/c_functions/reverse_num.c.
-This file provides following skeleton.
+It provides the skeleton code below.
 You will have to add function to reverse the digits of provided number.

 ```c
 void main()